DormanLab/AmpliCI/daumi.md

 # Usage <a name="usage" />

 DAUMI consists of four major steps.
+1. Obtain candidate UMI sequences.
+We use `AmpliCI cluster` for this purpose.
+You may use other software.
+1. Estimate an error profile for use in the next step using `AmpliCI error`.
+1. Obtain candidate haplotype sequences using `AmpliCI cluster`.
+You may use other software.
+1. Estimate the true haplotypes and their abundance using `AmpliCI daumi`.

+We provide more details and demonstrate each of these steps below.

 1. Cluster UMI sequences (the executable is called `run_AmpliCI`):